miheerdew/delayed-admin/Readme.md

 ## Warning
 This project is still a prototype.
 Only follow these instructions if you know what you are doing.

 There might be a possibility of locking yourself out of admin privilages.
-To prevent that, keep an aditional administrators access.
+To prevent this, keep an additional administrators access.

 ## How does it work?
 The `admin-helper` script adds/removes the user from the `admin` group.
 Privilage escalation does not happen instantly but requires a delay of 20min thereby serving as a deterrent.